Nexedi/jio/docs/sphinx/source/manage_documents.rst

 How to manage documents?
 ========================

-JIO is mapped after the CouchDB API and extends them to provide unified, scalable and high performance access via Javascript to a wide variety of different storage backends.
+jIO is mapped after the CouchDB API and extends them to provide unified, scalable and high performance access via Javascript to a wide variety of different storage backends.